CCI-MOC/hil/docs/rest_api.md

 Register a port `<port>` on `<switch>`.

-The permissable values of `<port>`, and their meanings, are switch specific; see the documentation for the apropriate driver for more information.
+The permissible values of `<port>`, and their meanings, are switch specific; see the documentation for the appropriate driver for more information.

 Authorization requirements: